llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 General Design
 --------------

 Clacc's `TransformACCToOMP` component is implemented as a class derived via CRTP from `TreeTransform`.
 As mentioned earlier, `TransformACCToOMP` does not represent a distinct compiler phase.
-Instead, immediately after parsing each OpenACC directive along with any associated code region and constructing the OpenACC subtree to represent them, Clacc passes the OpenACC subtree to `TransformACCToOMP` to construct the corresponding OpenMP subtree.
+Instead, soon after parsing each OpenACC directive along with any associated code region, and after constructing the OpenACC subtree to represent them, Clacc passes the OpenACC subtree to `TransformACCToOMP` to construct the corresponding OpenMP subtree.
 Clacc adds the resulting OpenMP subtree to the AST, associates it with the OpenACC subtree, and then parsing continues.
 However, the manner in which Clacc associates an OpenMP subtree with its OpenACC subtree differs depending on whether the directive forms a statement or a declaration.
 We consider each case in the following sections.

 `ACCDirectiveStmt`: Directives as Statements
 --------------------------------------------